 South Skagit Bay assessment

-Shellfish beds in South Skagit Bay were downgraded to “threatened” in 2017 by the Washington State Department of Health (Health).
+Several shellfish beds in South Skagit Bay were downgraded to “threatened” in 2017 by the Washington Department of Health (Health).
 Some of the beds have elevated bacteria levels, which means people who eat shellfish have an increased risk of illness.

 To improve water quality in South Skagit Bay, both Ecology and Health's Shellfish Division identified South Skagit Bay as a priority area for outreach and technical assistance.
-Action now to address pollution sources to the bay will help keep shellfish beds open and ensure that harvests from the bay are safe for people to eat.
+Taking action now to reduce pollution sources to the bay will help keep people safe, keep shellfish beds open, and ensure harvests from the bay are safe for people to eat.

 Identifying pollution sources

-To help the local community identify where and how to reduce bacteria levels, we are expanding our work to identify pollution sources and improve local water quality to South Skagit Bay.
-That work includes four major elements.
+To help the local community identify where and how to reduce bacteria levels, we are monitoring the Big Ditch/Maddox Slough and "Old Stillaguamish" watersheds in South Skagit Bay.
+To improve water quality, Ecology is focusing on four major elements:

 We want to work with you

-When water pollution affects shellfish beds, they must be closed for safety.
+High bacteria levels in water can cause shellfish bed closures because people can get sick from eating contaminated shellfish.
 If bacteria levels worsen in South Skagit Bay, up to 2,260 acres of shellfish beds could be closed to harvesting.
-We look forward to working with you to prevent a closure of shellfish beds in South Skagit Bay and ensuring access to safe clean local waters for your family and generations to come.
+We look forward to working with you to prevent a closure of shellfish beds in South Skagit Bay and ensuring access to safe and clean local waters for your family and generations to come.